Edible Bowl

 How to use the device

+Position yourself and insert the device into your body.
 Make the slider up, toward your head.
 It will deploy the sponge.
 Then, rotate the slider with your thumb about five times.
 It'll collect the bad cells from the cervix.
+Finally Retract the sponge and remove the device

 “It’s difficult to target the cervix, so I think you need to just fill the space as much as possible.” - Physician